THE NEW TEACHERS

 What They Teach their Students

-Protagoras and Gorgias teach something and became rich doing it, but Plato doubts they teach virtue and how to live the good life.
-What they teach, he thinks, is how to get what one wants.
+It is clear that Protagoras and Gorgias were doing something and became ver rich by doing it, but Plato doubts that they are teaching virtue and how to live the good life.

 Plato thinks that knowing how to get what one wants, without knowledge of whether it is good or bad, was the cause of Athens's political downfall.
 He writes after the immense power and wealth of Periclean Athens had been dissipated in the Peloponnesian War, Pericles (495-429 BCE) turned the Delian League into an Athenian Empire and also led Athens as a "general" or στρατηγός in the initial years of the Peloponnesian War (431-404 BCE).
 He promoted democracy, the arts, and public building projects, including the Parthenon, but the war was long and devastated Athens.
 Never again did the city regain its position of prominence in the ancient world. but he does not share the nostalgia many had for the leadership of Pericles and the life that was lost.
 He thinks that Pericles and the politicians failed the Athenians because they engaged in the practice the Sophists and teachers of rhetoric managed to package and sell at the expense of their students.